haddocking/haddocking.github.io/education/molmod_online/docking.md

 Finally, another way to obtain information about possible interface residues is by analysing known interfaces found in homologous proteins.
 This can easily be performed by [ARCTIC-3D](https://wenmr.science.uu.nl/arctic3d/){:target="_blank"}, a [new tool](https://www.nature.com/articles/s42003-023-05718-w){:target="_blank"} dedicated to the automatic retrieval and clustering of interfaces in complexes from 3D structural information.
 As structural information of the human MDM2 interacting with other partners is available, ARCTIC-3D will extract interacting residues and cluster them into binding surfaces.
 Not all residues of a binding surface are relevant, as some amino acids may be rarely present among the interfaces that define that patch.
+Hence ARCTIC-3D also computes the probability for a given residue to be in contact for each patch.
-Wisely define a probability threshold and note down the residue indices, as you will need them to define *active* residues in HADDOCK.
+Find the most relevant patch and note down the residue indices, as you will need them to define *active* residues in HADDOCK

 <a class="prompt prompt-info">
   Submit UniProt accession code of the Human MDM2 in ARCTIC-3D.